Sable Chemicals Process Description

 Ammonia Storage Plant

 Imported ammonia is received via rail tank cars (RTCs) from South Africa and decanted into ammonia storage vessels, alternatively called spheres at the Ammonia Storage plant.
-Each sphere nominally carries approximately 1,000 tons of liquid ammonia.
+Each sphere nominally carries approximately 1,000 tonnes of liquid ammonia.
 The main purpose of the ammonia storage plant is to store liquid ammonia for use in downstream plants ie. the nitric acid and ammonium nitrate plants.

 The spheres are heavily insulated to minimize the effect of variations in ambient conditions, which would otherwise result in vaporization of the liquid ammonia.
 Ammonia is stored as a liquid at a temperature of 2ºC inside the two spherical vessels while its vapors are monitored under pressure control at a pressure of 52psi (3.6 kg/cm2).
-If the pressure exceeds 52psi the vapors are withdrawn from the sphere, compressed and condensed in the refrigeration circuit before being channelled back to spheres in liquid form.
+If the pressure exceeds 52psi the vapors are withdrawn from the sphere, compressed and condensed in the refrigeration circuit before being channeled back to spheres in liquid form.

 - Inerts content below 1%

 Liquid ammonia is pumped at 14.5 bars by ammonia storage pumps from the spheres to the Burn tank where it is vaporized to a pressure of 12.5 bars in preparation for use in the Nitric acid and Ammonium Nitrate (AN) processes.